mulle-nat/mulle-jekyll-static-comments/README.md

 *	The resultant sanitized file is then handed over to a shell script, so that the comment can be mailed out or committed to git.

+*	The comments are sorted by the 'date' field.

+*	The comment	can be stored in the body of the file.
+The old code stored it in the YAML header.

 ### Quick Start

 Create a fresh jekyll site with .
 Then extract the repository files over it: